Constitution

 • I gladly commit to furthering the mission of PCF: ‘We exist to be a Jesus-centered community in Pepperell, speaking gospel words and doing gospel works to display the worth of God to the world.’

-In the presence of God and relying on his help, I solemnly and joyfully enter into this membership commitment with the other members of PCF as one body in Christ.
+In the presence of God and relying on his help, I solemnly and joyfully enter into this membership covenant with the other members of PCF as one body in Christ.

 The commitments of the PCF membership community to me